mnahkies/openapi-code-generator/packages/openapi-code-generator/README.md

     }
   })

+  // (recommended) the respond parameter is a strongly typed helper that
+  // provides a better intellisense experience.
+  // the body is additionally validated against the response schema/status code at runtime return respond.with200().body(dbListToApiList(list))
+  // alternatively, you can return a {status, body} object which is also strongly typed
-  // response is strongly typed pattern matching the status code against the response schema,
+  // pattern matching the status code against the response schema:
-  // and doing runtime validation before sending the response return {
+  // return {
-    status: 200 as const,
+  //   status: 200 as const,
-    body: dbListToApiList(list)
+  //   body: dbListToApiList(list)
-  }
+  // }
 }

 const getTodoLists: GetTodoLists = async ({query}) => {